KindofCrazy/LibContinual-ACL/README.md

 | :------: | :--------: | :--------: | :---------: | :----: | :---------: | :---------: |
 | AlexNet-ACL |   3x32x32    |    64     |    0     |  30   |      20      |    77.73    |

-The ultimate accuracy for 20 tasks is below:
+The accuracies for 20 tasks are shown below:
 ![ACL](./reproduce/acl/result.jpg)